 You may have heard about these plastic-eating bacteria and enzymes that super smart scientists are working on.

-So we have to leave to science the task of getting rid of the existing microplastics.
+So we have to leave to them the task of getting rid of the existing microplastics.

-But in the meantime, there’s actually a lot you can do and it all starts by reducing your waste.
-Here you have a few tips:
+But in the meantime, there’s actually a lot you can do to avoid creating new plastic, from reducing your use of plastic to demanding 🎶systemic change🎶:

 - If possible, buy less synthetic clothes, and if you already own them, give laundry bags or washing machine filters a try to reduce the amount of microplastics your laundry creates

-- When you do the groceries, avoid plastic at all costs and go for glass/paper-packaged products.
-Here you can read about my tricks to do low waste and plastic-free groceries at the supermarket.
+- When you do the groceries, avoid plastic like it’s the plague and go for glass/paper-packaged products.
+Here you can read about my tricks for low waste groceries

 - Break up with single-use plastics.

-- Realize that there’s a lot you can do without spending too much money or giving too much effort.
-Here you have my post on how to reduce your waste on a budget.
+- Be aware that single-use plastic and low quality plastic items are actually making you lose money in the long term.
+Here you have my post on how to reduce your waste on a budget

-- Learn about the everyday products we use that contain plastic and yo may not know about!
-I call these hidden plastics and you can learn about them (and how to avoid them) in this post.
+- Learn about the everyday products we use that contain plastic and you may not know about.
+I call these sneaky plastics and you can learn about them (and how to avoid them) in this post